chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 {% embed https://dev.to/chrisgreening/deploying-a-free-tier-relational-database-with-amazon-rds-3jd2 %}

-I have no idea but however you got here - welcome!
-And now that you've got that fancy database I'm _sure_ you just can't wait to access it from the warm embrace of Python.
+I have no idea but however you got here - *welcome*!
+And now that you've got that fancy database I'm _sure_ you just can't wait to access it from the warm embrace of **Python**.

 So let's jump into some code and learn how we can leverage [SQLAlchemy's](https://www.sqlalchemy.org/) capabilities as "_The Database Toolkit for Python_" to connect to our database!